Guardians vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Guardians Betting Records & Stats

-- The Guardians have won 19 of the 35 games they were favored on the moneyline this season (54.3%).
+- The Guardians have won 55.6% of the games this season when they were the moneyline favorite (20-16).

-- The Guardians have a 63.6% chance to win this contest based on the moneyline's implied probability.
+- The Guardians have an implied moneyline win probability of 64.9% in this game.

-- Cleveland has had an over/under set by oddsmakers 71 times, and have combined with opponents to go over the total in 28 of those games (28-40-3).
+- Cleveland has played in 72 games with over/under set, and have combined with opponents to go over the total 29 times (29-40-3).

-- The Guardians have covered 70% of their games this season, going 7-3-0 ATS.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!